Introducing Tuxboard

 Overview

-Tuxboard is an open-source ASP.NET Core dashboard library where you can create any type of custom dashboard for ASP.NET Core web applications.
+Tuxboard is a lightweight, open-source ASP.NET Core dashboard library where you can create any type of custom dashboard for ASP.NET Core web applications.

 It is meant to be as compact and flexible as possible.